chaitanya0498/Composite-Model-PBI/README.txt

 2. Split FACT into 2 (HOT + COLD)
    - based on DATE << getdate() -120 >>
 3. Add Relations with DIM Tables
+4. Create Calculated Column for DATE (because DB doesn't have DATE)

 = 2 FACT TABLES (COLD + HOT) and 4 DIM Tables (All in DIRECT QUERY)